juanfran/posts/js/ts-refactor/ts-refactor-en.md

     // We check if the node is a class with this `ts-morph` method if (Node.isClassDeclaration(node)) {
         const classExtends = node.getExtends();
-        // We ask from the class extend and check if it is `ParentTest` if (!classExtends || classExtends.getText() !== 'ParentTest') {
+        // We verify if the class was inherited from `ParentTest` if (!classExtends || classExtends.getText() !== 'ParentTest') {
             // If it is not the class we are looking for, we can `skip` this tree branch and continue the search. traversal.skip();
         }
-    // If it is a constructor we finish the search because thanks to the previous skip we know that this node is inside a class that inherits from ParentTest
+    // If it is a constructor we stop searching because thanks to the previous skip we now know that this node is inside a class inherited from ParentTest
     } else if (Node.isConstructorDeclaration(node)) {
         return node;
     }